kuyugama/RelativeAddonsSystem/README.md

         ...
 ```

-**In this example, we have listed all addons and install their dependencies if they are not installed**
+**In this example, we have listed all addons and installed their dependencies if they were not already installed.**

-**You can also disable or enable addons:**
+**We can also disable or enable addons:**

 ```python
 from pathlib import Path